corbinmuraro/corbinmuraro.com/_blogs/deeplinks.md

 While hyperlinks usually provide a good idea of what you will be looking at via link text, users rarely know where a link is going until they click it.
 Compounding this with the fact that launching native apps is often slow on old devices results in a really frustrating user experience.
 Users don't know which links are going to pull them out of web browsing and make them wait for the native app to load.

-### 3. Web browsing isn't usually directed or goal-oriented.
+### 3. Web browsing often isn't directed or goal-oriented.

 Deep links disrupt a web browser's navigation UI.
 This isn't a big deal if the user wants to stay within the app that they were deep linked into, but for a user behavior like briefly reading a Facebook post before jumping back into an article, this inconsistency of UI is clumsy and inconvenient for the user.